Uterine fibroid management

 The dosage of medications should be determined based on the patient's symptoms and medical advice.
 NSAIDs are typically used to control pain and excessive menstrual bleeding, while hormonal therapies like contraceptives are used to regulate hormone levels.

-Surgical treatments such as embolization should be performed under the guidance of a qualified physician in a hospital setting.
-Dosage and method depend on individual circumstances and require personalized assessment.
+Surgical treatments such as embolization should be performed under professional medical guidance in a hospital setting.
+Dosage and methods vary depending on individual circumstances and require personalized assessment.

 Benefits and Advantages